- What should the customer know about your pricing (e.g., discounts, fees)?

 - What is your typical process for working with a new customer?

 Going forward FREE ONE HOUR consultations will have to be masked up, and social distanced event with a brief tour of the home to show me where things are.
 Maybe FaceTime is also an option, but bonding with the pet still needs to happen in person, masked up.
 I will work with the client to make this convenient for everyone's sake.
 Clients need to be vaccinated. ----- I have to meet the dog or cat and the pet owner to learn the pet's routine and habits.
 I have to see it in person, so I can ask a thorough list of questions.
 It also gives me an opportunity to see the dog on a walk and to learn if he has any triggers and how the owner corrects or plays the dog.
 It also gives me some very valuable time with the dog or cat and that allows the pet to trust me and relax in my presence.
 Back in June 2019, I had a client, who said his cat was very shy and was only friendly with him.
 Well, in the consult, I asked him to just keep chatting with me after I got through all my questions.
 In a few minutes, his cat came out and rubbed against him and then came to sniff me and eventually rub against me too!
+Let me tell you, he was shocked!
 Getting to know the clients and their pets in the free consult is the most important aspect of my job.
 Sometimes the free consult also reveals we're just not a good fit.
 It happens.
 In two instances, I had to turn down the client's work.
 In both cases, the family dog was too aggressive.
-I went back to one client three times, for three free consultations, because he assured me that his dog was trained and just needed to get to know me.
+I went back to one client three times, for 3 free consultations, because he assured me that his dog was trained and just needed to get to know me.
 Three visits later and the dog was the same--he barked at me from the moment I entered.
 I told them I was very sorry, but I couldn't take the job.
 They were nice people, but I could not overnight petsit for them.
 It happens.